Cryofox/Guelph_CurrentSem_Repo/GameProg_CIS_4820/a3_Hstances/README.txt

 A3.
 Oh Boy Networks!

- With the Addition of Network Server/Client code everything got 10x messier.
-Functionality is split with methods inside netServer==1, and netClient==1 for server and client information respectively.

-Code Allows multiple clients!
-Yes more than 1!
+Server client work as described in the spec.
+1 Server relays all information needed to clients.
+Clients display their view via the angle of the server player’s gun.

 Map:
  The Player (You) on any client is Colored BLUE.
-Other clients which are also present are coloured a Light Green, shots are coloured Pink.
+Shots are coloured Pink.
 And the Terrain is a mossy dark green.

 Depending on Client: